AquibxD/Unicommerce-API-Sheets-Automation/README.md

 # Unicommerce-API-Sheets-Automation
-Google Apps Script solution for Unicommerce e-commerce platform integration.
-Automated order data fetching, Google Sheets synchronization, OAuth token management, and customizable data filtering with built-in duplicate prevention and error handling.
+A Google Apps Script solution that integrates with the Unicommerce e-commerce platform.
+This script automatically fetches order data, keeps it synchronized in real time with Google Sheets, manages OAuth tokens, and allows customizable data filtering.
+It also includes built-in logic to detect and prevent duplicate orders along with robust error handling.